Thank you all for the generous support in the completion of these projects!

 Alton & Gilford, NH

 The Lakes Region Conservation Trust and the Society for the Protection of New Hampshire Forests (Forest Society), along with the Belknap Range Conservation Coalition and its members, including the towns of Alton and Gilford, are very grateful to extraordinarily generous donors who helped us complete the campaign to conserve four key parcels of land in the Belknap Range.
-More than 1,800 individual donors, foundations, and other grant-making organizations, and the towns of Gilford and Alton, provided support for the project, and the $1,800,000 campaign goal was reached in late August 2014.
+More than 1,800 individual donors, foundations, and other grant-making organizations, and the towns of Gilford and Alton, provided support for the project totaling $1,800,000.
+This multi-year project was completed in April 2016.

 The four parcels of land total approximately 950 acres and encompass parts of key hiking trails, including the most popular trails to the summit of Mt.
 Major, unfragmented forests and rare plant communities, and valuable wildlife habitat.
 They also contribute to the protection of the water quality of Lake Winnipesaukee and other nearby lakes and rivers.